 Categories are like files.
 They will store articles that are relevant to the category name.
 This will make it easier for your reader to navigate through your site and find the information that they are searching for.

 The content name should be a vague name.
-You can add subcategories being more specific.
+You can add subcategories that are more specific.

 An example would be, the category name “How to Draw” sub-categories could be “Drawing Supplies” “Drawing Tutorials” “Drawing videos” Drawing Resources” etc.